Markdown Table Generator guide

 How to use the Markdown Table Generator

 The Markdown Table Generator creates the header row, delimiter row, and body rows needed for a GitHub-flavored Markdown table.
 It is helpful when you need a quick comparison table for docs, blog drafts, project notes, or README files.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the Markdown Table Generator